Daniel-Ezekiel/chinook-music-store/README.md

 ## Overview

-Welcome to the **Chinook Music Store** repository.
+Welcome to the **Chinook Music Store**.
 This project is a **Database-driven CRUD application** built to allow the Chinook Music Store administrator or staff to manage the catalog/inventory of the store.
 The Chinook Database delivers a rich dataset and structure around which this project is built.

 ![Preview of the Chinook Music Store](img/doc-images/homepage.png)